 After the match, the plot comes to a rapid close (the original Olympus Coliseum didn’t have much of an ending either, since it was an optional world).
 Cloud seems fine, and comes about as close as we could hope to an apology.
 Sora even invites him to join the party, but Cloud refuses.
 Sora nevertheless tells Cloud that his memories will surely come back in time if the memory is important enough.
 Interesting qualifier.
 Though Sora admits that’s just a hope.

 Cloud seems cheered by this, as much as Cloud is cheered by anything, and gives Sora his Summon card.
 Cloud’s Summon is the only Summon in CoM not taken from KH1, and it’s maybe the best summon in the game in the 2D version, where its basic attack can hit nearly half the screen.
-It’s a bit harder to use in the 3D games and so considerably less broken, but not bad.
+It’s a bit harder to use in the 3D games and generally less effective, and so considerably less broken, but not bad.